cphalen/challengepy/README.md

 #### api/logout
 By far my favorite API call in the entire program.
 Takes no parameters and simply logs a user out of the `session` variable if there is a user in there.

+#### api/current_user
+This call returns info about the current user provided there is a current user.
+If no user is logged in in this `session` then it just returns nothing.

 ### api/user/:username
 This API call returns user data for the user specified in the route parameter.